Sometimes, you’re just not feeling it. You feel stuck. And you’re wondering how to get out of a rut.

 I certainly was prone… for a while, anyway, and then again after my sabbatical.

 I stayed in a job that wasn’t right for me about three years too long.
 And in those three years, I tried all of the things.
 First by trying to brainwash myself into thinking everything was great, then by unenthusiastically interviewing on and off over a two year span for different corporate jobs.
 I asked mentors, directors and colleagues for advice.
 I enlisted friends to help me with mock interviews.
-I even hired a career coach and other professionals to help me find another job I could be more jazzed about.
+At some point, I hired a career coach and other professionals to help me find another job I could be more jazzed about.

 But no matter how much I tried to convince myself otherwise, I really didn’t want any of those jobs.
 Sure, my current job wasn’t right for me (or in the case of post-sabbatical, I didn’t have anything), but all those other jobs weren’t right for me either.
 I’d get the initial interview, maybe the next—but never the final offer.